ResearchComputing/Documentation/docs/hybrid-cloud/cumulus.md

 1) Request access to CUmulus by filling out the [Google Form]() application.
 2) Once your application has been accepted, manage your project at [cumulus.rc.colorado.edu/](cumulus.rc.colorado.edu/).
-- Create VM instances
+- Create virtual machine instances with specified CPUs and memory
-- Create volumes
+- Create storage volumes

 #### Features
 - Virtual machine creation
-- Disk volume creation/snapshot
+- Storage volume creation/snapshot
 - Basic Infrastructure monitoring
-- Assignment of routable "floating IPs"
+- Assignment of routable "floating IPs" (e.g., for web-hosting)
 - High availability in the event of underlying hardware failure
 - Load balancing of virtual resources across multiple physical machines
 - Console access to hosted VMs